 The following is the text of a press release issued by Todd Shipyards Corp.:

 Todd Pacific performs a substantial amount of repair and maintenance work on commercial and federal government vessels engaged in various seagoing trade activities in the Pacific Northwest and provides new construction and industrial fabrication services for a wide variety of customers.
-Its customers include the U.S. Navy, the U.S. Coast Guard, NOAA, the Washington State Ferries, the Alaska Marine Highway System, and various other commercial and governmental customers.
-Todd Shipyards Corporation has operated a shipyard in Seattle since 1916.
+Its customers include the U.S. Navy, the U.S. Coast Guard, NOAA, the Washington State Ferry system, the Alaska Marine Highway System, and various other commercial and governmental customers.
+Todd has operated a shipyard in Seattle since 1916.